simran-bhadani3/cs3219-project-ay2122-2122-s1-g4/README.md

 Hi auctioneer, welcome to the github repo of the e_auction website!

-Head over to our auction homepage to get started with your auction: http://34.124.196.146/

 # For graders

 Please find our report [4-FinalReport-1.pdf](4-FinalReport-1.pdf) in our repo's root directory.